AzDocs/AzDocs/Wiki/Azure.md

 # Deprovisioning
 *NOTE: This is not the final version of Deprovisioning.
 Our roadmap contains epics to straighten this out.*

 From a conceptual point of view, you want to keep your costs as low as possible.
 This means that somehow we need to make sure we don't run resources which we simply don't need.
 An easy way to do this, is to deprovision non-prod resource(s/groups) whenever you don't need them.
-At the point of writing we don't have anything in our toolbox yet to do this, but we've created some deprovisioning pipelines which throw away resourcegroups at the end of the workday whenever they have been spun up.
+At the point of writing we don't have anything in the AzDocs yet to do this, but we've created some deprovisioning pipelines which throw away resourcegroups at the end of the workday whenever they have been spun up.

 # Clearing unintended whitelists
 *NOTE: This is not the final version of Clearing unintended whitelists.
 Our roadmap contains epics to straighten this out.*